U.S. Supreme Court ruling expands states’ authority to prosecute crimes on tribal land - NewsBreak

 “The Supreme Court’s decision today is an attack on tribal sovereignty and the hard-fought progress of our ancestors to exercise our inherent sovereignty over our own territories,” said National Congress of American Indians President Fawn Sharp in the release.
 “It was only a few months ago that Congress loudly supported tribal sovereignty and tribal criminal jurisdiction with the passage of the Violence Against Women’s Act, reaffirming the right of Tribal Nations to protect their own people and communities, but make no mistake, today, the Supreme Court has dealt a massive blow to tribal sovereignty and Congress must, again, respond.”

-This story was originally published by Daily Montanan , which is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
-Daily Montanan maintains editorial independence.
-Contact Editor Darrell Ehrlick for questions: info@dailymontanan.com.
-Follow Daily Montanan on Facebook and Twitter .

-The post U.S. Supreme Court ruling expands states’ authority to prosecute crimes on tribal land appeared first on Iowa Capital Dispatch .
+The post U.S. Supreme Court ruling expands states’ authority to prosecute crimes on tribal land appeared first on Wisconsin Examiner .